Stephanie-Ash/jewellery-art/DEPLOYMENT.md

 * Open Git Bash.
 * Using the cd command change the current working directory to the location required for the cloned directory.
 * Type git clone and paste in the copied url and press Enter to create the local clone.
-* All the packages listed in the requirements will need to bw installed:
+* All the packages listed in the requirements will need to be installed:
     ```
     pip install -r requirements.txt
     ```
 * An env.py file listing the required environment variables (see above) will also be required.